galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 ![cells]({{ site.baseurl }}{% link topics/transcriptomics/images/tenx_cells.png %} "Detected Cells (red)")

 Here we recover 137 high quality cells instead of the detected 272 given previously.
-On large datasets, this difference can help clean downstream clustering which may appear softer and less well-defined on a more inclusive dataset than that which has undergone tighter quality controls.
+On large datasets, this difference can help clean downstream clustering.
+For example, soft or less well-defined clusters are derived from too much noise in the data due to too many low quality cells being in the data during the clustering.
+Filtering these out during the pre-processing would produce much better separation, albeit at the cost of having less cells to cluster.
+This filter-cluster trade-off is discussed in more detail in the downstream analysis training materials.

 # Conclusion
 {:.no_toc}

-In this workflow we have learned to quickly perform mapping and quantification of scRNA-seq FASTQ data in a single step via **RNA STARsolo**, and have reproduced a CellRanger workflow using the **DropletUtils** suite, where we further explored the use of barcode rankings to determine better filtering thresholds to generate a high quality count matrix.
+In this workflow we have learned to quickly perform mapping and quantification of scRNA-seq FASTQ data in a single step via **RNA STARsolo**, and have reproduced a *Cell Ranger* workflow using the **DropletUtils** suite, where we further explored the use of barcode rankings to determine better filtering thresholds to generate a high quality count matrix.

-A full pipeline which produces both an hda5 and tabular file for inspection is provided [here](workflows/scrna_tenx.ga).
+A full pipeline which produces both an AnnData and tabular file for inspection is provided [here](workflows/scrna_tenx.ga).

 <!-- ![Recap of workflow]({{site.baseurl}}{% link topics/transcriptomics/images/scrna_workflow.svg %} "A recap of the entire workflow") -->